MariaDB setup¶

 '

-sudo apt install -y mariadb-server mariadb-client
+sudo apt-get install -y -q mariadb-server mariadb-client mariadb-backup

 sudo systemctl start mariadb